japila-books/apache-spark-internals/docs/SparkContext.md

 defaultParallelism: Int
 ----

-`defaultParallelism` requests <<taskScheduler, TaskScheduler>> for the xref:scheduler:TaskScheduler.adoc#defaultParallelism[default level of parallelism].
+`defaultParallelism` requests <<taskScheduler, TaskScheduler>> for the scheduler:TaskScheduler.md#defaultParallelism[default level of parallelism].

-NOTE: *Default level of parallelism* specifies the number of link:spark-rdd-partitions.adoc[partitions] in RDDs when created without specifying them explicitly by a user.
+NOTE: *Default level of parallelism* specifies the number of spark-rdd-partitions.md[partitions] in RDDs when created without specifying them explicitly by a user.

 [NOTE]
 ====
 `defaultParallelism` is used in <<parallelize, SparkContext.parallelize>>, `SparkContext.range` and <<makeRDD, SparkContext.makeRDD>> (as well as Spark Streaming's `DStream.countByValue` and `DStream.countByValueAndWindow` et al.).

-`defaultParallelism` is also used to instantiate xref:rdd:HashPartitioner.adoc[HashPartitioner] and for the minimum number of partitions in xref:rdd:spark-rdd-HadoopRDD.adoc[HadoopRDDs].
+`defaultParallelism` is also used to instantiate rdd:HashPartitioner.md[HashPartitioner] and for the minimum number of partitions in rdd:spark-rdd-HadoopRDD.md[HadoopRDDs].
 ====

 == [[taskScheduler]] Current Spark Scheduler (aka TaskScheduler) -- `taskScheduler` Property